kritomas/Programo/README.md

 </configuration>
 ```

+Then, you need to setup the database.
+Login with your database management studio of choice, and run `setup.sql`.

-The program can then be used from the terminal.
+The program can then be run from the terminal.

 The usage is as follows: